Hector-Xavier/SAFETRANS/README.md

 **Radial outward visibility distance** - Teb-delimited text file containing the calculated radial visibility ranges for all channels and all files designated as part of the analysis.
 It is specific to the atmospheric _model_ used.

 **Cartesian extinction profile** - Tab-delimited text file containing the extension of the radial extinction coefficient profile to cartesial coordinates.
-Due to its potentially great size, it is gz-compressed upon creation. **Only available for zenith scans.** It is specific to the atmospheric _model_ used.
+Due to its potentially great size, it is gz-compressed upon creation. **Only available for elevation scans.** It is specific to the atmospheric _model_ used.

 **Incoming/Outcoming object visibility** - Tab-delimited text file containing visibility ranges of an incoming or outcoming object (respectively) at a set height and distance from the LIDAR location.
-Incoming/outcoming status, height and distance are supplied by the user and the file is overwritten after each query. **Only available for zenith scans.** It is specific to the atmospheric _model_ used.
+Incoming/outcoming status, height and distance are supplied by the user and the file is overwritten after each query. **Only available for elevation scans.** It is specific to the atmospheric _model_ used.